ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `ptype`: P indicator to set in the input record
+* `p1`: P1 to set in the input record
+* `p2`: P2 to set in the input record

+Return value:

+The error indicator for the function
 Set all time range information.

 <a name='idba_setdate'></a>
 #### idba_setdate(handle, year, month, day, hour, min, sec)